neondatabase/website/content/docs/guides/vercel-marketplace.md

 2. On your Neon database page, select **Open in Neon Postgres**.
 3. In the Neon Console, you are directed the projects page for your **Vercel: `<org_name>`** organization.
 If you've just installed, you will have a single Neon project with the database you created earlier.

-### Actions that can only be performed from the Vercel Dashboard
+### Actions supported from the Vercel Dashboard

-As a user of the Native Neon Postgres Integration, you have access to all Neon features, but there are a few differences to be aware of when managing your Neon account:
+As a user of the Native Neon Postgres Integration, you have access to all Neon features, but there are a few actions that can only be performed from the Vercel Dashboard:

 - Neon Projects can only be created or deleted through the Vercel dashboard.
 - Organizations cannot be deleted manually; they are deleted only if the Native Neon Postgres Integration is uninstalled from Vercel.
 - Organization members cannot be added manually through the Neon Dashboard.
-Adding users must be performed from Vercel.
+Members are managed from Vercel.
 - Invoices and payments are managed in Vercel, not Neon.

 ### Pricing